VolkovLabs/business-app/src/volkovlabs-rss-datasource/README.md

 ## Getting Started

-RSS/Atom data source can be installed from the Grafana Marketplace or use the `grafana-cli` tool to install from the command line:
+RSS/Atom data source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-rss-datasource/) or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install volkovlabs-rss-datasource